 We generally recommend that students who are admitted as conditionally classified finish their prerequisites before commencing on graduate level work.

-Students generally move to classified status after they submit their Advancement to Candidacy/Graduate Approved Program (ATC/GAP) Form.
+Students generally move to classified status after they submit their Advancement to Candidacy (ATC) Form.

 If the student's undergraduate record suggests the likelihood of a successful pursuit of graduate work, the department may recommend that the student be admitted on a conditional basis, specifying the conditions to be met for advancement to classified standing.
 If the student's undergraduate record shows little promise of satisfactory work at the graduate level or insufficient training in Philosophy, the department will recommend that admission be denied.